One Night With Mantas, Big Island Hawaii

 It was amazing that the mantas came to our light first, three very large ones.
 We had these mantas to ourselves for about 10 minutes, when our guide started moving us toward the large group which was about 40 yards away.
-The manta followed us as we made our way toward the others.
+The mantas followed us as we made our way toward the others.

 It is like everyone described, it is really a once in a lifetime experience, we were mesmerized by how graceful the mantas swam past, under and around us.

 With all the lights it was like an underwater stage show.
-During the course of the evening, about a total of 11 manta rays showed up.
+During the course of the evening, a total of about 11 manta rays showed up.

 We stayed in the water for about an hour.